 Registered Nurse - A registered nurse is responsible for providing health-related assistance to patients.
 They take care of the families, communities, and individuals.
 Their chief aim is to promote health and help in preventing illness.

-Staff Nurse - He/She is responsible for assessing the needs and requirements of the patients.
-She assists them in making beds, providing medicines, changing patient’s positions, back care et cetera.
-The main objective of a staff nurse is to ensure the comfort of the patients.
+Staff Nurse - Staff Nurses are responsible for assessing the needs and requirements of the patients.
+They assist them in making beds, providing medicines, changing patients' positions, and providing back care.
+The major objective of a staff nurse is to ensure the comfort of the patients.

-Nurse Educator - A nurse educator is responsible for educating and instructing aspiring students.
-They provide them with the necessary knowledge about being a nurse.
-They teach them the theories as well as help them in practising the learning.
+Nurse Educator - Nurse Educators are responsible for educating and instructing aspiring students.
+They also provide them with the necessary knowledge about being a nurse.
+They teach them theories and also help them in practising the learning.

 Clinical Nurse Manager - The Nurse Manager is responsible for leading the nursing staff.
 They are required to lead the staff and provide them with guidance to ensure patient health care.
 They make sure that the best patient care is being provided.